thehui87/Learning-Godot/import_3d.md

 As a helper, since every 3D dcc allows naming the materials and keeping their name upon export, the (-alpha) modifier in their name will hint the 3D scene importer in Godot that this material will use the alpha channel for transparency.

+#### Set Vert.
+Color in Materials (-vcol)

+Most 3D DCCs support vertex color painting.
+This is generally applied as multiplication or screen blending.
+However, it is also often the case that your exporter will export this information as all 1s, or export it as something else and you will not realize it.
+Since most of the cases this option is not desired, just add this to any material to confirm that vertex colors are desired.

+#### Create Collisions (-col, -colonly)

+These will only work for Mesh nodes, If the "-col" option is detected, a child static collision node will be added, using the same geometry as the mesh.

+However, it is often the case that the visual geometry is too complex or too un-smooth for collisions, which end up not working well.
+To solve this, the "-colonly" modifier exists, which will remove the mesh upon import and create a [StaticBody](class_staticbody) collision instead.
+This helps the visual mesh and actual collision to be separated.

+#### Create Portals (-portal)